Alexdiaz711/NFL-Combine-Drills-Project/README.md

 An investigation into whether or not top-performers in the 40-yard dash are selected in the 1st round of the NFL Draft more often than top-performers in the other NFL Combine drills

 ## Background
 Early in the offseason, usually in February, the National Football League (NFL) hosts a few hundred of the top college football players at the NFL Scouting Combine where coaches, scouts, doctors and executives evaluate the players to better inform their choices in the upcoming NFL Draft.
-More than 300 prospects were in attendance of this year's NFL Combine.
+More than 300 prospects were in attendance at the 2020 NFL Combine.

 Here is a brief breakdown of the six main measurable drills at the NFL Combine [as described by the NFL](http://www.nfl.com/combine/workouts):